sminnee/salad/README.md

 This task will install any missing dependencies, run the tests/specs, and generate the RDoc.

+To create a new release of the gem, to the following:

+ * Update the version number in lib/browsercuke.rb
+ * Rebuild the manifest.
+If it fails initially, create a manifest containaining only `lib/browsercuke.rb` and re-execute.

+         rake git:manifest

+ * Call `rake git:changelog` and put the result at the top of History.txt, with the appropriate version number
+ * Commit the changes to lib/browsercuke.rb and History.txt with commit message like "Created vX.Y.Z"
+ * Package the gem and release it to Gemcutter

+         rake publish

 ## LICENSE:

 Browsercuke is licensed under the BSD license